1. DEFINITIONS; ACCESS TO SERVICES; AND FEES

 3. PROCEDURES GOVERNING CUSTOMER’S USE OF SERVICES

 3.1 Monitoring.
-West may monitor Customer’s use of the Services electronically from time to time to insure West’s compliance with all governing SLAs, CSAs and/or SAs and may disclose any information necessary to satisfy any Legal Requirement, to operate the Services properly, and/or to protect West or its other subscribers.
+To the extent permitted by applicable law, West may monitor Customer’s use of the Services electronically from time to time to insure West’s compliance with all governing SLAs, CSAs and/or SAs and may disclose any information necessary to satisfy any Legal Requirement, to operate the Services properly, and/or to protect West or its other subscribers.

 3.2 Customer Must Back-Up Its Own Data and Files.
 West shall have no responsibility for Customer’s personal files and data (including voicemail, e-mail, or fax messages) that reside on, are transferred through, and/or that are attached to West’s Provided Equipment or network.
 Customer shall be solely responsible for independent backup of all such data and files.
 West reserves the right to delete Customer’s data and files after the expiration or termination of this Agreement.